SAFETAG/SAFETAG/content/adids/sample_org/safetag-sample-org.md

 As part of the incubation, the external writers are provided with small stipends for their posts, LMR paid for the site set-up and hosting, and has the Program Assistant do copy-editing, formatting and also posts the stories on the blog in most cases.

 Components:

- * Hosted Wordpress blog w/shared login
+ * Self-Hosted Wordpress blog w/shared admin login (no SSL)
  * Emailed drafts
  * Google doc drafts